tak-bro/aicommit2/README.md

 ##### exclude

 - Files to exclude from AI analysis
 - It is applied with the `--exclude` option of the CLI option.
-All files excluded through `--exclude` in CLI and above `exclude` setting.
+All files excluded through `--exclude` in CLI and `exclude` general setting.

 ```sh
 aicommit2 config set exclude="*.ts"